srid/coursera-neuraldata/README.md

 This repo is for those familiar with [Docker](https://www.docker.com) and currently taking the [Neural Data coursera course](https://www.coursera.org/course/neuraldata).
-Instead of Anaconda, we leverage Docker to create easily reproducible environments, and also ActivePython and PyPM.
+Instead of Anaconda, we leverage Docker to create easily reproducible environments.

 how to use